Lobo (wrestler): Professional wrestling career

-Lobo made a shocking return to help Zandig and join his team just in time for Cage of Death.
+Lobo made a return to help Zandig and join his team just in time for Cage of Death.
 Their team was successful.
 In February 2004, Lobo became the first inductee to the CZW Hall of Fame.
 After this, Lobo remained inactive for the following two years.

 At Cage of Death 7, Zandig, who had turned on the fans, wanted to run CZW the way they used to.
 He called out Lobo, who was backstage for the event, and they joined each other along with Justice Pain and Nick Gage.
 They would later call themselves the Forefathers of CZW.